Tobal 2

 Some of the better graphics on PS1 in 1997.

-Of course, the entire roster from the original make their return, and do look and feel a bit smoother this time around.
-The fighting mechanics feel much more complete than Tobal No. 1's, and the combo system is thankfully more open-ended.
-The reworked grappling/counter system is also an improvement, and is probably the most unique feature about the gameplay... characters can escape out of throws and flow right into their own throws/counters.
-Overall Tobal 2 is more fun to play than the original, and thankfully the pace of the gameplay is faster this time around.
-Even so, Tobal 2 is still noticeably "slow" when compared to most other fighting games of the era.
+The character roster from the prequel returns and mostly look the same, but pack some new techniques.
+Characters have a good mix of strings, powerful charge-up attacks visualized with a blue spark, and a selection of throw techniques.
+Characters look and feel a bit smoother this time around.
+The fighting mechanics feel much more complete over Tobal No. 1's, with expanded character movesets and combos.
+The reworked grappling/counter system is also compelling and among the deepest grab systems for a fighting game to date, and is probably the most unique feature about Tobal 2's gameplay.
+Characters can escape out of each other's throws and flow right into their own throws/counters.
+In my opinion, Tobal 2 is more interesting and more fun to play over the original... thanks to the faster-paced gameplay and innovative mechanics.
+Even so, Tobal 2 is still noticeably "slow" when compared to most other fighting games of the era (not anywhere near 60fps).

 Chocobo Vs. Epon... ohh choco, why didn't you make it to Ehrgeiz?

-Tobal 2's updated polygonal graphics engine features sharper character models & backgrounds, and finally, "textures" have found their way into the visuals (welcome to 1993)!
+'s updated polygonal graphics engine features sharper character models & backgrounds, and finally, actual "textures" have found their way into the visuals!
 Overall, character models are still on the blocky side when compared to the top of the 3D fighting game crop.
-The animation has also improved, but there are a handful of awkward moments, especially during hit and falling animations.
-Attacks and combos that connect just don't seem to "hurt" very much in Tobal 2...
-And it really doesn't help when a character gets knocked down after a brutal hit or combo, just to jump or flip right back up like nothing happened.
-However, throws look pretty painful, as they should.
+The animation has also improved, but there are still a handful of awkward movements, especially damage and falling animations.
+Attacks and combos that connect just don't seem to "hurt" very much in Tobal 2... and it really doesn't help when a character gets knocked down after a brutal hit or combo, just to jump or flip right back up like nothing happened.
+However, throw techniques do look pretty painful, as they should.

 The RPG-like Quest Mode was one of the things that made Tobal No. 1 stand out, and Tobal 2's has the same effect as the original (actually better).
 This time there's a whole town to explore, complete with shops and dungeons.
 Your character must also eat and sleep to stay alive.
 The dungeons themselves aren't much different from Tobal No. 1's, but look a tad better with improved textures.
 The overall designs of the dungeons are still kinda generic, though.